Skip to main content

 How to perform schema migrations in proper way.

-What is the problem Link to heading
+What is the problem

 If you’re using a schema management tool like Django ORM or Alembic, you need to run the migration at some point.
 And it’s tempting to run the migration as part of application startup—when you’re using Docker, for instance, you’ll have an entrypoint that will first run the migration and then start the application.